terencezl/terencezl.github.io/research.md

 permalink: /research/
 ---

+During my academic years, I published 14 peer-reviewed [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) in high-quality scientific journals, presented at international conferences, and mentored junior researchers.
+Currently, I work in the industry and have several patents granted or in the pipeline.

 ## Patents

 [Scalable Training Data Preparation Pipeline And Efficient Distributed Trainer For Deep Neural Networks In Facial Recognition](https://patentcenter.uspto.gov/applications/17676914)